 This reminded me of Generalissimo Wallenstein’s venture into the north of Germany.
 Wallenstein is well known for his widely publicized aborted siege of Stralsund.
 The annual bicycle trip of 2005 together with some former classmates from high school took us into this region along the Baltic coast.

-So I was all excited when I discovered on a map Wallensteins Lager (Wallenstein’s Camp), a place hidden in the woods.
+So I was all excited when I discovered written on a map Wallensteins Lager (Wallenstein’s Camp), a place hidden in the woods.

-Instantaneously Friedrich Schiller came to my mind who wrote his dramatic trilogy (Wallensteins Lager, Die Piccolomini, Wallensteins Tod), Leopold von Ranke with his book Geschichte Wallensteins and Golo Mann who composed an opus magnum of 1293 pages about Wallenstein.
+Instantaneously Friedrich Schiller came to my mind who wrote his dramatic trilogy (Wallensteins Lager, Die Piccolomini, Wallensteins Tod), Leopold von Ranke with his book Geschichte Wallensteins and Golo Mann, who composed an opus magnum of 1293 pages about Wallenstein.

-Eventually I convinced my fellow bikers to make a detour on our way from Graal-Müritz to Rostock to visit Wallensteins Lager.
+Eventually, I convinced my fellow bikers to make a detour on our way from Graal-Müritz to Rostock to visit Wallensteins Lager.
 I was quite deceived when at the magic place there was nothing else to see but an identification plate on a cable box lost in the wilderness.